MoJoMoon/ailp3-learning-platform/README.md

-# AILP3 (AI Literacy Partnership for Public Purpose) - Day One
+# AILP3 (AI Literacy Pipeline to Prosperity Project) - Day One

 ## Empowering Atlanta Youth in the AI Economy